cryoem-uoft/cryosparc-tools/README.md

 cryosparc-tools
 ===

-Toolkit for interfacing with cryoSPARC
+Toolkit for interfacing with CryoSPARC

 ## Development